awsdocs/aws-php-developers-guide/doc_source/guide_streams.rst

 Provides a read-only stream that pumps data from a PHP callable.

-When invoking the provided callable, the PumpStream will pass the amount of data requested to read to the callable.
+When invoking the provided callable, the PumpStream passes the amount of data requested to read to the callable.
 The callable can choose to ignore this value and return fewer or more bytes than requested.
 Any extra data returned by the provided callable is buffered internally until drained using